Love of Lanterns | Light Your Way to Style with The Traditional and the Trendy

 Brightening interiors, too

 In addition to exteriors, a variety of different shapes and sizes of lanterns can cozy up any indoor room or lighten up a transitional space like a screened porch or sunroom.
-As a design statement, lanterns can be hung from a wall-mounted rod, hung from the ceiling by a rope or chain, star on the ground as a solo act or clustered ensemble in the corner of the room, or adorn a table, shelf or dining top.
+As a design statement, residential indoor lights can be hung from a wall-mounted rod, hung from the ceiling by a rope or chain, star on the ground as a solo act or clustered ensemble in the corner of the room, or adorn a table, shelf or dining top.
 To fill your home’s inside to the brim with lantern love, a variety of style ideas can invoke different feelings.

 For cozy warmth, as an alternative to a traditional fire in the fireplace, consider filling that space with clusters of lanterns of various heights, with a single candle in each one.
 This is a great look to invoke Scandinavian hygge or cottage vibes.
 For a similar sense of comfort with a rustic flare, a lantern can make the perfect farmhouse accessory.
 To set this mood, a boxy black metallic lantern can hang as a dazzling pendant from a chain or a rod in a home’s entryway or over a dining room table.
 If the beach is more your style, incorporate a white metal lantern with rope details for a nautical nod to coastal style.